binary-manu/arch-ansible/README.md

 accordingly: for example, guest additions are installed and enabled automatically and the screensaver is disabled by default.
 If the hypervisor is unsupported, the playbook bails out.
-To proceed under an unsupported hypervisor without its additions, skip the `virtguest` tag.
+To proceed under an unsupported hypervisor without its additions, set the `virtguest_enabled` variable to `false`.

 `virtguest_force` can be used to override the detected hypervisor or to force a bare-metal installation to be treated like a VM installation.